abxh/data-structures-c/src/readme.md

 # src

 DSA written here are meant to be performant.
-Using header-only.
+Using only headers.

 ## T_stack